famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 ## Modelling Healthy Screen Time

-As mentioned in a [previous blog post](https://familyscreentime.ca/2020-02-24-the-importance-of-modelling), it is important to be a role model to your children with the way you use screens yourselv.
-Consider that your child is watching you for cues on when it's OK to use screens and how to use them.
+As mentioned in a [previous blog post](https://familyscreentime.ca/2020-02-24-the-importance-of-modelling), it is important to be a role model to your children with the way you use screens yourself, and to remember that your child is watching you and learning from your behaviour about how, and when, screens are to be used.
+This [article](https://www.caringforkids.cps.ca/handouts/screen-time-and-digital-media), amonst many other great tips, recommends:

-**MODEL**healthy screen use, because your kids are watching you.

-* Review your own media habits: Plan time for hobbies, outdoor play and activities.
-* Encourage daily “screen-free” times, especially for family meals and socializing.
+* Rethinking your own screen-time habits and making sure they are in line with the habits you wish to see your child develop.
+* Adhering to the same “screen-free” times that you expect from your child (i.e. during meals, when socializing, etc.).
-* Turn screens off when not in use, including background TV.
+* Turning screens off when you are not using them.

-Managing your child's use of screens and media will be an ongoing challenge.
-But by developing household rules — and revisiting them as your child grows — you can help ensure a safe experience.
+Ideally, with this handful of more specific tips in your toolkit, you will be better equipped to put CPA recommendations and guidelines into action in everyday parenting!